JonLatane/jonline/docs/protocol.md

 `refresh_token` and `access_token`.
 Use the `access_token` until it expires,
 then use the `refresh_token` to call the `AccessToken` RPC for a new one.

-# Client host negotiation (for external CDNs)
+##### HTTP-based client host negotiation (for external CDNs)
-When negotiating the gRPC connection to a host, say, jonline.io, the client is expected to first attempt to fetch jonline.io/backend_host over HTTP or HTTPS (depending upon whether the server is expected to have TLS).
+When negotiating the gRPC connection to a host, say, `jonline.io`, before attempting to connect to `jonline.io` via gRPC on 27707, the client is expected to first attempt to fetch `jonline.io/backend_host` over HTTP (port 80) or HTTPS (port 443) (depending upon whether the gRPC server is expected to have TLS).
 This is to allow support for external CDNs as frontends.
 See https://jonline.io/about for more information about external CDN setup.